 The applicant in our soft skills trainer resume sample has extensive experience in this area, so she only includes relevant employment.
 If you do not have this level of experience, you may also list other types of employment or volunteer activities.
 Be sure to emphasize skills and experiences that relate to your work as a soft skills trainer.
 For example, focus on successes you achieved through teamwork and communication, or examples of your work training or mentoring others.
 Use our personalized resume builder for more help structuring our information.

 Today, employers often use an Applicant Tracking System to pre-select resumes using keywords.
 This means that to get your resume to a hiring manager, you need to incorporate the right terms.
-You can raise your chances of getting past an ATS by using the exact terms you see in the part of the job posting that lists requirements and preferences.
+You can raise your chances of getting past an ATS by using the exact terms you see in the part of the job posting that lists requirements and preferences, and by using one of our ATS-friendly resume templates.